Kansas Future Teacher Academy

 A degree in education does not always lead to a job in a traditional school setting: ● charter schools ● private schools ● magnet schools ● schools outside the US (including Department of Defense schools) ● recreation centers ● hospitals ● correctional institutions ● museums ● libraries ● churches ● government agencies ● test preparation companies ● international language schools

-The 2018 KFTA Application is due April 20.
-It is available HERE.
+The 2018 KFTA Application was due April 20.
+It is no longer available.

 The general timeline for the Kansas Future Teacher Academy is as follows: